sahilrajput03/sahilrajput03.github.io/Vscode,Node,React,Heroku,Mongoose.md

 nvm install nvm use 12.16.2 64 # Will do similarly. nvm uninstall 12.16.2 64 # This will undo tha, LOL, don't do it, you may need it some years later.

 nvm list ## This will show you all the installed versions of node, you installed via `npm install ...` nvm off # This will just turn off nvm. nvm on # This will just turn it on again.

 nvm use 12.18.0 64 ## You can activate a different vesion of installed node via this command.

+#From npm -h, below also seems to work!!
+nvm install latest 64
+nvm install latest #By deafult system architecture(so specifying 64 is optional I guess) is used for the node too.
 ```

 ***